About the Workload Security protection modules

 For more information, see Set up intrusion prevention.

 The Anti-Malware module protects your Windows and Linux workloads against malicious software, such as malware, spyware, and Trojans.
-Powered by the Trend Micro™ Smart Protection Network™, the Anti-Malware module helps you instantly identify and remove malware and blacklist domains known to be command and control servers.
+Powered by the Trend Micro™ Smart Protection Network™, the Anti-Malware module helps you instantly identify and remove malware and block domains known to be command and control servers.

 For more information, see Protect servers from malware in four steps.